 Life is tough in Hong Kong when you’re sick and old and broke but there was something especially objectionable about being a foreign devil who was sick and old and broke.

 We weren’t old, but Dad was often sick and we were often broke.
 That was probably at the heart of my developing sense that we weren’t quite respectable, with our mismatched furniture and cold water taps.

 On the eve of a school trip to somewhere, I was acutely aware that Dad didn’t make the payment for it until the last minute.
 “Don’t worry,” he said without prompting.
 “I paid the full amount, not the hardship discount.”

-It didn’t matter, I protested, but when I got to school one girl (Chinese, rich) whispered in my ear that another girl (English, poor) hadn’t paid the full amount.
+It didn’t matter, I protested, but when I got to school one girl (Chinese, rich) whispered in my ear that another girl (Chinese, poor) hadn’t paid the full amount.
 It was clear from her tone that contempt was the expected response.

 When Jack accepted the position of Business Editor at the China Mail in 1973 it was the first and only time his contract of employment included an annual airfare (Economy) to Melbourne, Australia.

 It wasn’t the full glory of an expatriate contract but it did feel that the Spackman family might finally be stepping up a rung on Hong Kong’s social ladder.
 Unfortunately the China Mail closed the following year before my father could enjoy the enhanced conditions.
 We were, once again, on local terms.